akinyosoyeisaac/Customer_Purchase_Prediction/README.md

 ## DEPLOYMENT
 * An app was created to allow is easy interraction with the developed model, this ```app``` was created by leveraging on the functionality of fastapi and uvicorn.
 Script used in developing this ```app``` include [app.py](https://github.com/akinyosoyeisaac/Customer_Purchase_Prediction/blob/main/app.py), [feature_engineering.py](https://github.com/akinyosoyeisaac/Customer_Purchase_Prediction/blob/main/feature_engineering.py)
-* The final model which is the stack of random forest, xgradient boost, light gradient boost will be deployed on heruko
+* The final model which is the stack of random forest, xgradient boost, light gradient boost will be deployed on heruko and can be access through this link [customer_purchase_predict](https://customer-purchase-predict.herokuapp.com/docs)

 ### TOOLS